-The winter days will soon be over and warmer weather will soon be upon us all.
+The winter days will soon be over, and warmer weather will soon be upon us all.
 Are you one of those people who suffer from spring fever just thinking of the days you’ll be spending outside?
-Before you start thinking of all the relaxation, gardening, and parties you’re going to be doing in your patio, think of the redecorating that’s included in your New Year’s resolutions.
+Before you start thinking of all the relaxation, gardening, and parties you’re going to be doing in your patio, think of redecorating, including the ones in your New Year’s resolutions.

-Certain types of wood cannot withstand hot and humid conditions and will likely splinter and crack over time.
+Certain types of wood cannot withstand hot and humid conditions and likely splinter and crack over time.
 While aluminum furniture is light and durable, it can easily be blown away by strong winds.
-Some metal furniture will rust if it’s continuously exposed to moisture.
+Some metal furniture will rust once exposed to moisture.

 If you rarely spend outdoors, you don’t need to splurge on expensive items.
 If you want it to be a peaceful and calming retreat, choose furniture that’s comfortable such as daybeds or cushioned outdoor bench gliders.
-If you’re going to have guests often, invest in durable furniture pieces that can withstand not only the tests of nature but the heavy wear and tear from being regularly used.
+If you’re going to have guests often, invest in durable furniture pieces that can withstand the tests of nature and the heavy wear and tear from being regularly used.

 Determine the furniture you will put in.
-A bigger space can be separated into divisions, one for lounging, one for dining and one for entertaining.
-If space is limited, you can choose a bar counter and stools which take up little space in comparison to a dining set.
+Separate a wider space into divisions, one for lounging, one for dining, and one for entertaining.
+If space is limited, you can choose a bar counter and stools that take up little space compared to a dining set.

-If you plan on lounging out on your patio, wide daybeds, lounge chairs, and rockers make a great stylish choice.
-Hammocks and swinging chairs will also help achieve that relaxing retreat you’re aiming for your al fresco sanctuary.
+If you plan on lounging out on your patio, full daybeds, lounge chairs, and rockers make a great stylish choice.
+Hammocks and swinging chairs will also help achieve that relaxing retreat you’re aiming for your alfresco sanctuary.

 Synthetic resin mimics the look of wicker or rattan furniture and is better suited for the outside use, easy to clean, and can be washed with a hose.
-Sunbrella is an acrylic-based fabric made to withstand UV rays, resist mold and mildew and most of the time, 100% waterproof making it ideal for rainy environments.
+Sunbrella is an acrylic-based fabric made to withstand UV rays, resist mold and mildew, and, most of the time, 100% waterproof making it ideal for coastal environments.
 Teak wood is one of the most beautiful outdoor furniture material.
-It’s strong and its natural oil makes it water and termite resistant.
-The only disadvantage of teak is that it’s quite an investment because of its price and over time, it turns into a silvery gray color.
-This isn’t actually a con if you love the weathered look.
+It’s sturdy, and its natural oil makes it water and termite resistant.
+The only disadvantage of teak is that it’s quite an investment because of its price, and over time, it turns into a silvery gray color.
+It isn’t a con if you love the weathered look.